yanghengtang/tp/docs/UserGuide.md

 Format: `delete_tag_a INDEX [t\PRESCRIPTION]`

 * Deletes the prescription of the appointment at the specified `INDEX`.
-* The index refers to the index number shown in the displayed apppointment list.
+* The index refers to the index number shown in the displayed appointment list.
 * The index **must be a positive integer** 1, 2, 3, …

 Examples: